jgerhart/Secronom-Zombies/secronom/README.txt

---> v1.4 - Focused on recreating the main location of the mod, making it bigger, loot-worthy and more alive with unique dwellers inside. <--
+--> v1.4 - Focused on recreating the main location of the mod, making it bigger, loot-worthy and more alive with unique dwellers inside.
+Also introduced the flesh cavern - a hive for crimson horrors <--

 +  FAILED SPECIMEN (squirtler)
 +  BOW CREATURES (kaxix, axxuros, exios, drexx and epixo)